 - Assemble: Add the batter to the prepared loaf pan and smooth out the top of it with a spatula or knife.
 Sprinkle the pecan streusel mixture on top in an even layer, coating every part of the batter.

-- Bake: Bake for 50-55 minutes.
+- Bake: Bake for 50-60 minutes on an aluminum baking sheet or baking tray.
 The loaf will rise and the top will be golden brown.
-Check the cake is done at the 50-minute mark by piercing it with a toothpick or a knife, the knife should come out clean with a small few crumbs on it.
+Check the cake is done at the 50-minute mark by piercing it with a toothpick or a knife, the knife should come out clean with a few crumbs on it.
 Continue to bake in 5-minute increments as and if needed until baked through.
 Allow the cake to cool in the pan for about 10 minutes before transferring it to a cooling rack to cool completely.

 - Make the glaze: In a medium bowl, whisk together the powdered sugar, biscoff spread, non-dairy milk, and vanilla extract until smooth.
 Cover and set aside until ready to use.Once the loaf is completely cool, transfer it to a tray or sheet of parchment paper and drizzle the glaze all over the top.